dmattbergstrom/GameTrendAnalytics/README.md

 ## How to install
 Download the application as a .zip.
 The architecture and a short desciption of files and folders is presented below.

+If you wish to test to run the application locally, the persintent data won't exist (you will only have todays game popularity data points), although, you may do so by following these steps:

+1. Navigate to the downloaded folder/repo.
+2. Run ```meteor npm install```
+3. Run ```meteor```
+4. The application should now be running at ```http://localhost:3000```

 ## Architecture
 ```